cobianzo/gutenberg-post-lookup-component/README.md

 - Setup ad repo with continous integration, executing tests using webhooks in git.
 - Finish the e2e testing.
 - Accept arrows up and down to select one of the options of the dropdown.
+- Create a changelog.
+- TOFIX: The component works in the sidebar, but not inside the editor.

 References from other repos: